“You’re always saying you’re too weak to be strong.”

 Train with goals in mind; don’t just go through the motions.

 You need to constantly strive to get better or improve in some small way.

 Do you have what it takes to really fully commit to a goal?
 To stop questioning what you’re doing and wondering if there’s a faster, easier way?
 To realize that brutally hard fucking work is the only way to achieve greatness?

 Because if you don’t you will never be among the 5% and you will be the one who has to live with your regrets.

 I know I have mine, and they eat away at me.
 I have made many mistakes over the years and know I could be a lot further along in my training then I am.

-I could have made better strength gains than I have but I slipped up and made mistakes along the way.
-But I take full responsibility for that.
+I could have made better much gains than I have but I made many mistakes along the way.
+I take full responsibility for that.
 And I know I have to accept those mistakes, move on and promise myself that I will never make the same mistakes again.

 It’s up to you to do the same.
 Don’t wait til tomorrow because it will be too late.

 I’m never going back again.”